Boneless117/AngularJS-Example/README.md

 ### Installing

-Download / Clone project.
+- Download / Clone project.
-Configure the server.js file with DB info
+- Configure the server.js file with DB info
+- Install dependencies via: `npm install`.
+This only needs to be done the first time the folder is initialized
-Run with node server.js
+- Run with node server.js

 ## Built With